List of United States over-the-air television networks

 Throughout most of the history of television broadcasting in the United States, there were only three or four major commercial national networks that transmitted over-the-air.
 This group of channels, termed the "Big Three"_{,} comprises ABC, CBS, and NBC.
-Fox has been proposed as a fourth network; public broadcaster PBS is a non-commercial educational station.
+Fox has been proposed as a fourth network; public broadcaster PBS is a non-commercial educational network.
 The Big Three have continued to dominate the free-to-air market after the advent of digital broadcasting.

 History

 From 1946 to 1956, major television networks were ABC, CBS, NBC and DuMont.
 From 1956 to 1986, the "Big Three" national commercial networks were ABC, CBS, and NBC.
 There were various attempts at establishing a fourth network, such as National Telefilm Associates's NTA Film Network, the Overmyer Network, and DuMont shareholder Paramount Pictures's Paramount Television Network.
 From 1954 to 1970, National Educational Television was the national clearinghouse for public TV programming; the Public Broadcasting Service (PBS) succeeded it in 1970.

 The transition to digital broadcasting in 2009 has allowed for television stations to offer additional programming options through digital subchannels (multicasting), one or more supplementary programming streams to the station's primary channel that are achieved through multiplexing of a station's signal.
 A number of new commercial networks airing specialty programming such as movies, reruns of classic series and lifestyle programs have been created from companies like Weigel Broadcasting, Sinclair Broadcast Group and even owners of the major networks such as Fox Corporation (through the Fox Entertainment subsidiary), Paramount Skydance (through the CBS Media Ventures subsidiary), The Walt Disney Company (through the Walt Disney Television subsidiary) and Comcast (through the NBCUniversal subsidiary).
 Through the use of multicasting, there have also been a number of new Spanish-language and non-commercial public TV networks that have launched.